fleetdm/fleet/docs/Configuration/fleet-server-configuration.md

 - `activity_audit_log_plugin` is set to `filesystem` and `activity_enable_audit_log` is set to `true`.

-This flag will cause the osquery result and status log files to be automatically rotated when files reach a size of 500 Mb or an age of 28 days.
+This flag will cause the osquery result and status log files to be automatically rotated when files reach a size of 500 MB or an age of 28 days.

 - Default value: `false`
 - Environment variable: `FLEET_FILESYSTEM_ENABLE_LOG_ROTATION`